 Place two objects on the floor that match two words on the word cards.
 Next, ask your child to put one word card next to the appropriate object.
 Now, do this again using three objects and one word.
-Ask your child to put the word next to the correct object as shown in the image to the right.
+Ask your child to put the word next to the correct object as shown in the image below.

 Match an Animal or Object to the Correct Word

 Place two word cards on the floor, then give your child an object that represents the meaning of one of those words.
 Ask your child to place the object next to the correct word.
 You may allow your child to draw his own pictures to represent objects or animals if you don’t have the proper objects available.
 Once your child understands the game with two words, use three words and one object as shown in the image.
 Ask your child to place the object next to the correct word.